desireedmello/desireedmello/README.md

 - 👋 Hi, I’m @desireedmello
 - 👀 I’m interested in designing and learning new codes.
 - 🌱 I’m currently learning python and working on my thesis for my masters.
-- 💞️ I’m looking to collaborate on Java, C++, MySql, Html, CSS, Python
+- 💞️ I’m looking to collaborate on Java, C++, MySql, WordPress, CSS, Python
 - 📫 How to reach me desiree2dmello@gmail.com.

 <!---